ta269uec/Facebook/readme.txt

 3) __pycache__ and .pydev project files have been checked in.
 Remove them.

 4) Reorganize the code structure, add tests, and documentation etc conforming to git guidelines.

+5) The plots should have an as-of date in the title of the plot.

+6) "Distribution of reactions" should have the x-axis labeled.